aubreyrjones/nos_link/readme.md

 By default, programs are linked with the 'naive' loader.
 This loader jsr's to 'main'.
 When (if) that returns, the dcpu enters an infinite loop.
 If you don't have 'main' defined, you will get a link error.
 Define 'main', or use a different loader.

 If you don't want to use any loader, you can use the 'none' loader.
 This is necessary for test cases, and is definitely okay for single-module programs.
 But, overall, this is a bad idea.
-As nos_link becomes more advanced in its optimizations and analysis, there may be no guarantees made as to the order of modules (or that they will be retained in their entirety).
+As nos_link becomes more advanced in its optimizations and features, there may be no guarantees made as to the order or location of non-loader modules (or that they will be retained in their entirety).

 For a list of available loaders, use the '--help' option.
 You can add new loaders by dropping their assembly files into the 'loaders' subdirectory of the nos_link project.